If Black Women Don't Sell Magazines, Why Are They All Over The September Issues?

-The myth that black women don’t sell magazines is one the fashion industry has maintained for decades.
-Last November, former British Vogue editor-in-chief Alexandra Shulman told The Guardian the reason only eight black women covered the magazine during her 25-year tenure was “people have to recognise the person who you're putting on the cover."
-According to The Guardian, “if she put a black face on the cover who was not instantly recognisable,” Shulman says the magazine “would sell fewer copies.
+The myth that Black women don’t sell magazines is one the fashion industry has maintained for decades.
+Last November, former British Vogue editor-in-chief Alexandra Shulman told The Guardian the reason only eight Black women covered the magazine during her 25-year tenure was “people have to recognize the person who you're putting on the cover."
+According to The Guardian, “if she put a Black face on the cover who was not instantly recognizable,” Shulman says the magazine “would sell fewer copies.
 It’s as simple as that.”
 But is that actually the case?

 Advertisement